 [step 7] Test to make sure the user can actually reset the password by logging in on the delegate admin’s workstation, launching the MMC and performing a reset on a user account he has permissions to.
 This is where I ran into the aforementioned issue.
 Basically my delegated password admin got an access denied error attempting to reset passwords for user accounts he had just been grated to reset passwords for.
 So what gives?

 [troubleshooting] After about an hour of poking around and checking properties, removing, re-applying delegate permissions on the OU, etc. I finally found the culprit.
-It was that most user accounts in the OU I had chosen to delegate control for did not inherit permissions from the parent object.
+It was that most user accounts in the OU I had chosen to delegate control for were set to not inherit permissions from the parent object.
 I found this by clicking on an account and checking the advanced permissions.
-Basically, if the Include inheritable permissions from this object’s parent box isn’t checked, then you can delegate control at the OU level all day long, the objects in that OU won’t inherit the changes.
+Basically, if the include inheritable permissions from this object’s parent box isn’t checked, then you can delegate control at the OU level all day long, the objects in that OU won’t inherit the changes.
+So make sure that your accounts are set to include inheritable permissions from this object’s parent.